easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_Advanced/3_02_hooks.md

 -   Enforce some site policies on easyconfig files.
-A practical example for LUMI could be imposing the use of the `whatis` parameter and ensuring that it contains a `Description` line to have a more consistent format for module files.
+A practical example for LUMI could be imposing the use of the `whatis` parameter and ensuring that it contains a `Description` line to have a more consistent format for module files (or, alternatively, imposing this if the mandatory `description` parameter is to long to be good for a `whatis` line).
 -   Ensuring that some information is always in the module file.
 E.g., on LUMI the `site_contacts` parameter is added automatically when installing in the central stack if it is not already in the easyconfig file to refer to the LUST     support pages.